Collected by balbina sada

 Ul.
 Marka Marulića 2, 21000, Split, Croatia

-As a tribute to the zinfandel grape, which originated in Croatia, this food and wine bar has a zin-centric wine list, but doesn’t ignore other regional favorites.
-Among 100 bottles, about 30 are available by the glass, so it’s a great...
+A tribute to the zinfandel grape, which originated in Croatia, this restaurant and bar features a zin-centric wine list, but also showcases regional favorites like Plavac and Dingač.
+Of its 100 wines, it offers about 30 by the glass, encouraging...

 Punta Milna 27, 21450, Malo Grablje, Croatia

 Hotel Fortuna and the little town of Milna (Hvar), Croatia are magical.
 The location is so incredibly beautiful.
 The water is crystal clear and the perfect temperature in July.
 Refreshingly cool, but not cold.
 Myself, my husband, and our 11 and...

 172 Boulevard Saint-Germain, 75006 Paris, France